 Is there another option?

-In The Rover, a seventeenth-century comedy written by Aphra Behn, the first English woman to earn her living as a writer, the sparky Hellena faces the same problem.
+In The Rover, a 17th-century comedy written by Aphra Behn, the first English woman to earn her living as a writer, the sparky Hellena faces the same problem.

 She’s a young Spanish noblewoman living with her older sister and brother in Naples.
 It’s Carnival time, before Lent, and Hellena hits the streets with her sister and their cousin in search of flirty fun (and hopefully lasting relationships).
 The three girls encounter a group of English Cavaliers, among whom is the dashing captain Willmore, a life-loving charmer.
 He and Hellena hit it off – except he keeps trying to get her into bed.
 She resists, telling him to put a ring on it first.

-Mutually attracted, they plan to meet again, and he promises fidelity; shortly afterward, he pursues and sleeps with the stunning courtesan Angelica Bianca.
+Mutually attracted, they plan to meet again, and he promises fidelity.
+But shortly afterward, he pursues and sleeps with the stunning courtesan Angelica Bianca.
 Hellena overhears him bragging to his friends about the fantastic sex, and she confronts him.
-In the end, he has to choose between the two women; with his heart changed, he proposes to Hellena, declaring, “Thou’rt a brave Girl, and I admire thy Love and Courage.”
+In the end, he has to choose between the two women.
+With his heart changed, he proposes to Hellena, declaring, “Thou’rt a brave Girl, and I admire thy Love and Courage.”

 She ends up bitter and empty-handed, like so many women today who settle for immediate pleasure instead of waiting for lasting happiness.